 Students will have no excuse for not putting together a good bibliography when you show them EasyBib.com, the automatic bibliography maker.
 MLA, Chicago, APA and other styles are available on the site.

-Collaboration and support are both key to finding the digital tools that are right for you and staying up to date as a digitally literate teacher.
-Twitter is a go-to community for growing your personal learning network, particularly through the hashtags #digitalliteracy, #edchat, and #edtech.
+Both collaboration and support are key to finding the digital tools that are right for you and staying up to date as a digitally literate teacher.
+Twitter is a go-to community for growing your personal learning network, particularly through the hashtags #digitalliteracy, #edchat and #edtech.
 Pinterest is another great resource for staying on top of all of the latest and greatest innovations.

 This is a great example of a robust district resource site from Northwest Independent School District in North Texas.
-Here you have numerous resources for making class websites, videos, setting up poster walls, and much more.
-Every district would benefit from using this site as a model for their own.
+Here you have numerous resources for making class websites and videos, setting up poster walls, and much more.

 This comprehensive curriculum created by the world’s most powerful search engine came frequently and heartily recommended by our educational technology experts.
 Three chapters are covered, including online search skills, managing your online identity, and avoiding scams online.
 The curriculum is free and can be explored in one or two days.

 This extensive review site provides on-point feedback for all kinds of child-targeted media.
-This includes movies, books, games, TV, apps, and websites.
-This should be any teacher’s first stop when trying to vet the worthiness of a new piece of media.
+This includes movies, books, games, TV, apps and websites.
+This should be any teacher’s first stop when trying to vet the worthiness of new media.

 In the teacher section of this impressive site, you’ll find a long list of links to just about every kind of education technology resource.
 This is a one-stop shop for a wide array of teacher support tools.
 Other pages on the site feature support resources for students and parents.